Raicuparta/nomai-vr/README.md

 - Your headset might not have any default bindings, in which case you'll have to make your own through SteamVR;
 - You can interact with most stuff by aiming with the right-hand laser and pressing the interact button;
-- Change tool modes by holding a tool on your right hand and touching it with your left hand;
+- Always pay attention to the input prompts on your right hand;
-- While piloting the ship, you can aim at and interact with stuff inside the ship (interact with the screens to equip that tool);
+- Make sure you don't have the input prompts disabled in the game options when trying VR for the first time;
 - Experiment with the controls.
 When in doubt, aim laser and press interact.

 ## Performance

 This game was not developed with VR in mind.
 It was also never a super lightweight game, and shoving VR down its throat isn't helping.
 You'll probably need to lower your quality settings to get acceptable performance.

-Besides lowering the graphics in-game, try lowering the rendering rendering resolution in SteamVR's settings.
-Lowering resolution in-game has no effect.
+Besides lowering the graphics in-game (shadows, antialiasing and ambient occlusion are the heaviest hitters), try lowering the rendering rendering resolution in SteamVR's settings (SteamVR defaults to 150%, try something like 100% instead).
+Changing resolution and V-sync in-game has no effect.

 ### Framerate